 Words can be emotive.
 Good or bad.

-Putting aside the linguistics however, what does greater acknowledgement and visibility of being a 'carer' or of 'looking after someone' give us?
-It must be important, after all it has been chosen as the theme for this week's carer's week.
+Putting aside the linguistics however, what does greater acknowledgement and visibility of being a 'carer' or 'looking after someone' give us?
+It must be important.
+After all, it has been chosen as the theme for Carers' Week 2020.

-So there is something around personal recognition here, and with that, easier access to services, in our recognised 'carer' role.
+So there is something around personal recognition.
+And with that, easier access to services, in our recognised 'carer' role.

 It seems to us that perhaps the economic value of the work we each do, is still overlooked.
-We have been clapping for the NHS (and rightly so), but a recent article in The Guardian, posed this;
+During the lockdown, we have been clapped for the NHS (and rightly so).
+But an article in The Guardian, posed this;

 "There are approximately 6.5 million unpaid carers in the UK.
 That’s more people than are employed in the army or work in the NHS.
 But we are not valued, we are just ignored.
 When you think about it, if there are up to 6.5 million carers, that means there are 6.5 million people being kept away from hospital."

-When you put it like that, it's hard to believe we are 'seen'.
+When we put it like that, it's hard to believe we are 'seen'.

 Now, that's not suggesting we all want to stop caring and use the local hospital and respite facilities full time!
 What it does do however, is demonstrate the value we provide to the economy.
 And while we are caring, many of us will have our income impacted, where working becomes untenable for many of us.